 A PROFILE OF FAITH IN ACTION

 But the God we serve is an awesome God.
-He provided the merged congregations with visionary clergy shepherds and dynamic lay leaders who structured and implemented committees and ministries that eventually kindled the cooperative spirit embodied in New Hope's mission statement: ?Three in one, united for ministry, fortified by faith and committed to service?.
-The Worship and Music and Property Committees were among the first to be formed by our first pastor, Rev. Chester Strohl, and his wife, Mary.
-Our first and only organist and music director for over 25 years was Ms. Leola Cherry who formed the senior and youth choirs and performed a wonderful music ministry until a long illness led to her death in 2003.
-Many other active committees and groups were created over the years until now New Hope boasts 22 functioning committees and ministries.
+He provided the merged congregations with visionary clergy shepherds and dynamic lay leaders who structured and implemented committees and ministries that eventually kindled the cooperative spirit embodied in New Hope's mission statement: “Three in one, united for ministry, fortified by faith and committed to service”.
+The Worship and Music and Property Committees were among the first to be formed by our first pastor, the Rev. Chester Strohl, who served New Hope from 1974 to 1979.
+He was named Pastor Emeritus upon his retirement.
+Our first organist and music director, Ms. Leola Cherry, formed the senior and youth choirs and performed a wonderful music ministry for 30 years until her death in 2003.
+Many other active committees and groups were created over the years until now New Hope boasts over a dozen functioning committees and ministries.

-It is written "faith without deeds is useless" James 2:20.
-New Hope's faith story is strongly under-girded by the deeds of many clergy and lay leaders whose faith and works contributed to its survival along the rocky road New Hope traveled during its formative years.
+It is written "faith without deeds is useless" (James 2:20.)
+New Hope's faith story is strongly under-girded by the deeds of many clergy and lay leaders whose faith and works contributed to our survival along the rocky road New Hope has traveled.
 This was a critical factor during the pastoral vacancy between 1986 and 1989 when lay leaders and supply pastors kept New Hope alive and relational.
 Many of those early faith-led workers now rest from their labors.
 However, New Hope continues to be blessed with many talented and devoted members who are continuing to build on the legacy of those who preceded them in our faith journey.

 New Hope was later served by the Rev. Vincent Smith (1989-1992) and the Rev. Dennis Yarbrough (1992-1993).
 Both pastors made important contributions to the growth and advancement of the church.